mickeyboxell/local-k8s/skaffold.md

 #### Remove the Application

-When you are finished testing the application, you can exit the UI by typing `Q` and remove thew application from your cluster with `tilt down`:
+When you are finished testing the application, you can exit the UI by typing `Q` and remove the application from your cluster with `tilt down`:

 ```
 $ tilt down